is a series of Puzzle Platformers

 - Respawning Enemies: Enemies respawn after getting killed.
 In some levels, this must be exploited by causing the enemies to respawn near gold piles that are otherwise unreachable by the player.

-- Shout-Out: The bricks and ladders in many levels are arranged to spell various messages.
-Although the significance of some messages is obvious (for example, gaps in the ladders in Level 44 of the original game spell out "LODE RUNNER"), others are subtle shoutouts by the creators to friends and organisations.
-For example, Level 56 in the original game has bricks laid out to form the letters "UW", a reference to Lode Runner creator Douglas E. Smith's alma mater, the University of Washington.
+- Shout-Out: The bricks and ladders in many levels are arranged to spell messages.
+Some are obvious (for example, gaps in the ladders on Level 44 spell out "LODE RUNNER"), while others are subtle.
+For example, Level 56 has bricks that form the letters "UW", a reference to Douglas E. Smith's alma mater, the University of Washington.

 - Treasure Is Bigger in Fiction: Large gold piles in this series are very common.